How to get cheap auto insurance in New Hampshire

 Conviction of Aggravated DWI is likely to result in steeper fines, longer jail sentences and longer license suspensions than a standard drunk driving offense.

+No, New Hampshire doesn’t mandate an SR-22 filing, though you might need to maintain your out-of-state SR-22 if you move here from another state.
 An SR-22 certificate tells the state you have at least the minimum required insurance to get back on the road.

 Car accidents can be unsettling, even a small fender bender.
 Try to stay calm and follow these steps to keep the process as simple and safe as possible.